spcourse/oop/hangman/classic/hangman.md

 3. The game ends either when all the letters in the word have been revealed or when the guesser has run out of guesses.

-Fundamental to the game is the fact the first player accurately represents the word she has chosen.
+Fundamental to the game is that the first player accurately represents the word she has chosen.
 That way, when the other players guess letters, she can reveal whether that letter is in the word.

 ## Specification